-Each full-day workshop will include six PhD candidates who will present a dissertation chapter, along with two scholars who will lead the workshop and moderate discussions.
-The 2017 workshops will focus on Comparative Political Theory and U.S. Congressional Politics.
-More details are included below.
+APSA sponsors dissertation workshops on the Wednesday prior to the APSA Annual Meeting.
+Each full-day workshop includes six PhD candidates who present a dissertation chapter, along with two faculty members who lead the workshop and moderate discussions.

 Questions?
 Contact [email protected].